ever-been/everDoc/src/book/markdown/services.md

 These distributed data structures are also backed by the [MapStore](#devel.services.mapstore) (enabled by default).

 #### Task scheduling {#devel.services.taskmanager.tasks}
-The following section discusses task states, which are described in detail in ["Basic concepts"](#user.concepts.tasks) section of the user manual.
+The following section discusses task states, which are described in detail in section [\ref*{user.concepts.tasks} (Basic concepts)](#user.concepts.tasks) of the user manual.

 The Task Manager is responsible for scheduling tasks, which boils down to finding a Host Runtime on which the task can run.
-The description of possible restrictions can be found in the [Host Runtime](#devel.services.hostruntime) section.
+The description of possible restrictions can be found in the [\ref*{devel.services.hostruntime} Host Runtime](#devel.services.hostruntime) section.

 A [distributed query](http://hazelcast.com/docs/2.6/manual/single_html/#MapQuery) is used to find suitable Host Runtimes, spreading the load among `DATA` nodes.